 We use the outhaul in conjunction with the vang, main halyard tension, sheet and traveller position to change the shape of the mainsail to best trim it for specific AWA (Apparent Wind Angles) and AWS (Apparent Wind Speed).

-When trimming on a bean reach or upwind, we are trying to improve boat speed.
+When trimming on a beam reach or upwind, we are trying to improve boat speed.
 We do this by accelerating using maximum lift (using a deeper draft and less sheet) and then by ‘changing up gears’ to get faster still.
 As we do this we are usually reducing draft and sheeting on.
 We check sail trim by examining the sail ‘telltales.

 Putting on more outhaul means grinding on more outhaul tension.
 We would usually do this in calmer water where we are in a higher gear looking for better speed and less drag.
 We might also do this, in combination with sheeting on the main hard and dropping it down the traveller, if we wanted to flatten and de-power the mainsail and we didn’t want to reef.